dib-lab/khmer/doc/user/guide.rst

 (Not tested by us!)

-1. Apply single-pass digital normalization.
+1. Apply single-pass digital normalization by running :program:`normalize-by-median.py` with :option:`--cutoff=20

-Run normalize-by-median to C=20.
+   <normalize-by-median.py --cutoff>`.

 2. Extract any remaining paired-end reads and lump remaining orphan reads into singletons using :program:`extract-paired-reads.py`.

 3. Then assemble with a genome or metagenome assembler, *not* an mRNAseq assembler.
 Use appropriate insert size specs etc. for the paired end reads.

 Preprocessing Illumina for other applications
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~